Our clients often inquire about line markings.

 - Yellow or aluminum capped rebar with identification “Herrick & Salsbury, Inc. scribed in the cap.
 This is our second most common monument and is used for large lot surveys and points in ledge.

 - 4”x 4” granite monument is a type of marker oftentimes requested for its visual qualities.
 Note: setting granite monuments would require us to have to waive the technical monument identification standards, listed above.

 - Ship Spike & Railroad Spike are types of monuments that have been largely replaced by our capped rebars.
 Typically these spikes were set in ledge, but installation was timely as lead would be tamped around their base, filling voids where the action of the freeze-thaw cycle could cause a disturbance, a problem not encountered with rebar.
-Non-the-less, this type of monument can be found in our historical work throughout Hancock County, and can still be requested.
+Nonetheless, this type of monument can be found in our historical work throughout Hancock County, and can still be requested.
 Note: Setting spikes would require us to have to waive the technical monument identification standards, listed above.

 - Occasionally a tree is in the location of the monument we were planning to set.
 In these cases, we “spot” or scar the tree, identifying it as the monument.

 Sometimes seeing between survey monuments is not possible due to an obstructed line of sight.
 In Maine, topography, trees or rock outcrops are common obstructions.
 “Marking” or placing intermediary marks along a boundary line may make sense for a variety of reasons, including: